You are here

 - Help you clarify your career goals.

-- Allow potential employers to know you in a comfortable, low-stress atmosphere.
+- Allow potential employers to get to know you in a comfortable, low-stress atmosphere.

-- Establish a network of contacts that could lead to future employment.
+- Add to your network of contacts that could lead to future employment.

 - Help you learn about future career opportunities.